NEST-Protocol/NEST-Fi-User-Guide/README.md

 #### Token

 You need to have NEST tokens in your account to start trading.
+Orders can also be opened  USDT and we will automatically convert to NEST for you during the process.

 You can exchange directly through Swap: [https://finance.nestprotocol.org/#/swap](https://finance.nestprotocol.org/#/swap)